DanteDurant/Luxstar/README.md

 # Luxstar

-a Website created for a realor company
+a Website created for a realtor company